Laakeri/PACE2017-min-fill/README.md

 Run with `./main`

 The solver reads the input from the standard input and outputs the solution to the standard output.
-The output format is always the PACE 2017 format: each line contains description of one fill edge.
+The output format is the PACE 2017 format: each line contains description of one fill edge.
 Description of an edge is its endpoints separated by a space.
 The solver supports multiple input formats.
-All input formats present in the instances directory are supported.
+All input formats present in the `instances` directory are supported.

 ### Flags